KANSAS

 Kansas Child Care Subsidy Program

-Kansas’ Child Care Subsidy Program provides subsidy for income-eligible Kansas families who need help paying for child care.
+Kansas’ Child Care Subsidy Program provides financial help for income-eligible families who need help paying for child care.
 Funding is limited and there is often a waiting list in place.

-What is the income limit for child care assistance in Kansas?
+What is the maximum income for child care assistance in Kansas?

-A family is considered “income eligible” when the total gross monthly income is less than or equal to 250% of the federal poverty level at the time of initial application.
+A family is considered “income eligible ” when the total gross monthly income is less than or equal to 85% of the State Median Income (SMI) at the time of initial application.

 How do I apply for child care assistance in Kansas?